scijava/scijava-maven-plugin/README.md

   Display help information on scijava-maven-plugin.
   Call mvn scijava:help -Ddetail=true -Dgoal=<goal-name> to display parameter
   details.

+scijava:install-artifact
+  Downloads .jar artifacts and their dependencies into a SciJava application directory structure.
+ImageJ 1.x plugins (identified by containing a plugins.config file) get copied to the plugins/ subdirectory and all other .jar files to jars/.
+However, you can override this decision by setting the scijava.app.subdirectory property to a specific subdirectory.
+It expects the location of the SciJava application directory to be specified in the scijava.app.directory property (which can be set on the Maven command-line).
+  If said property is not set, the install-artifact goal is skipped.

 scijava:set-rootdir
   Sets the project.rootdir property to the top-level directory of the current